"He is awesome. An absolute star in his field and one of the very few legit individuals in the self-development industry."

 Mindfulness is the ability to be fully present, being aware of where you are and what you are doing and no matter what the circumstances to be aware of your body, thoughts, feelings and mind without judgment.

 Mindfulness allows you to win the hearts of people because you learn to deal with their true feelings.
 Through courage, clarity, conviction and compassion you gain the ability in embracing conflicts (within yourself and others), enriching relationships (knowing yourself and others better) and tapping into emotional wisdom (easily distinguish negative and positive emotions, feelings, actions, thoughts).
 All leading to being in a state of mind-flow thus elevating every aspect of your work and life.
+Walking the eightfold path is about:

 “Wise View” is having wholesome concepts and ideas.